ishmaelSerrano/spring-boot-crud-operation/frontend/README.md

 ## Development server

-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+* When the backend is built the frontend is included in the same jar and when the jar is executed the application will be deployed in http://localhost:8080

 ## Code scaffolding